immsrini/al-folio/_pages/about.md

 social: true
 ---

-I’m back at [NVIDIA](https://www.nvidia.com/en-us/){:target="\_blank"} in [TDot, Canada](https://www.toronto.ca/){:target="\_blank"} for a second innings as a Senior Data Scientist focusing on ML and GPUs at datacenter scale.
-Other workloads I'm interested in are compute virtualization and MLOps.
+I’m back at [NVIDIA](https://www.nvidia.com/en-us/){:target="\_blank"} in [TDot, Canada](https://www.toronto.ca/){:target="\_blank"} for a second innings as a Senior Data Scientist focusing on ML at datacenter scale.
+Broadly, I'm interested in machine learning mechanisms and related system engineering.
+Research topics that I follow are generation applied to language, dialogue systems specifically generation & evlauation, and lastly ideas on generalization.
+I'm often facinated by language.

 <!--- But this time at [TDot, Canada](https://www.toronto.ca/){:target="\_blank"}.-->

 I had a brief stint as Lead ML Architect at [Paytm Labs, Canada](https://paytmlabs.com/){:target="\_blank"}.
-Prior that, I was a Senior Architect at NVIDIA in Bangalore.
-I had the opportunity to collaborate with researchers/engineers while building deep models, platforms, pipelines for training and inferencing workloads on GPUs.
+Prior that, I was a Senior Architect at NVIDIA in Bangalore where I had the opportunity to collaborate with researchers/engineers while building deep models, platforms, pipelines for training and inferencing workloads on GPUs.

-A long time ago, I was a co-founder of [Market Learning Labs](http://marketlearning.io/){:target="\_blank"} where we built developer tools for computer vision and NLP applications that ultimately failed due to non-functional GTM.
-I was very fortunate to start my career as a Research Assistant at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/){:target="\_blank"} working on Indic language OCR and TTS systems.
+A long time ago, I was a co-founder of [Market Learning Labs](http://marketlearning.io/){:target="\_blank"} where we built developer tools for computer vision and NLP applications that ultimately failed due to non-functional GTM/sales.
+I was fortunate to start my career as a Research Assistant at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/){:target="\_blank"} working on Indic language OCR and TTS systems.

 I’m an active [IEEE](https://www.ieee.org/){:target="\_blank"} volunteer contributing back to the scientific community for about a decade now.
 Presently, I serve as the Vice-Chair for the Membership Development Committee at the [IEEE Region 7 (Canada)](https://www.ieee.ca/en/){:target="\_blank"}.
 Recently, I was promoted to a Senior IEEE Member and graduated from the [VoLT program](https://mga.ieee.org/volunteer-development/volunteer-leadership-training-program){:target="\_blank"}.
 Reach out if you are interested in building communities!
 From time to time, I've advised select startups in the deeptech space.

-Outside of CS/ML, I have a keen interest in studying the structure of economies & societies and south-Indian classical music.
+Outside of CS/ML, I have a keen interest in studying the structure of economies, history of societies, and south-Indian classical music.
 I'm a student/practitioner of Sanatana dharma.
-I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.
+I spend a disproportionate amount of time on horology and writing instruments.

 I stopped following cricket after Rahul Dravid retired except for that occasional game.
-I'm a huge Federer fan and needless to say, no one has a better inside-out forehand.
+I'm a huge Federer fan - needless to say, no one has a better inside-out forehand.
 I continue to learn and play chess (mainly because it is another tab in the browser).
 I almost always play e4-e5.

-I used to live in (still) beautiful and original part of [Bangalore](https://en.wikipedia.org/wiki/Bangalore){:target="\_blank"} closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
+I used to live in (beautiful) authentic part of [Bangalore](https://en.wikipedia.org/wiki/Bangalore){:target="\_blank"} closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
 Being from the south, I love my filter kaapi (yes, Kaapi!) and can be brided with a good one.

 <!---
 I work as a Machine Learning Lead at [Paytm Labs, Canada.](https://www.paytm.ca/)